ActiveLearningStudio/curriki-eks/README.md

-# EKS Deployment

-## Installation
+# Deploy CurrikiStudio on the AWS Cloud

 CurrikiStudio can be deployed to an AWS account using our CloudFormation template.
-The template can be downloaded from the folling link:
+The template can be downloaded from the folling link, or entered directly when creating the stack (see Step 2 below).

 https://studio-eks.s3.amazonaws.com/templates/eks/curriki-eks-master-new-vpc.yml